Learning and Impact

-To do this, the Big Lottery Fund has commissioned CFE Research and the University of Sheffield to carry out an independent national evaluation of the programme, gathering evidence throughout the eight years that projects are being delivered.
+To do this, the National Lottery Community Fund has commissioned CFE Research and the University of Sheffield to carry out an independent national evaluation of the programme, gathering evidence throughout the eight years that projects are being delivered.

 Below you can find the reports produced to date, highlighting valuable national learning that has already been generated.